cscherrer/Effectful.jl/README.md

 end
 ```

 Note that `x` here is an argument provided in the program.
-In our effectful function `f` this happens to also be called `x`. `val` the return value.
-When composing handlers, this allows a computed value to be passed through to other handlers or modified along the way.
+In our effectful function `f` this happens to also be called `x`.
+The `val` argument is the return value.
+This may seem strange, and it's mostly important when composing handlers.
+In that case, it allows a computed value to be passed through to other handlers or modified along the way.

 Now we can run our program:
 ```julia